SergeyMormul/jvm-team-live-templates/descriptions/groovyRoutine/README.md

 # Groovy Routine
-Describes live templates which are good to use in routine code writing.
+Describes live templates which are good to use during routine code writing in Groovy.